 Getting older can be isolating.
 Outside programs at adult day care or senior centers can offer your parents a welcome social life and provide caregivers with a needed break — but don’t be surprised if your parent is reluctant to give it a try.
 It can be intimidating to make new connections and break into a new social group, especially if your loved one has grown accustomed to being alone.

 If your parent is fairly independent, with no major physical or mental problem, a senior center might be a good place to connect with others, exercise or to take some classes.
 Most communities have a center, and facilities often provide transportation.

 Adult day centers

 For those with a need for more intensive care such as rehab, therapeutic activities, meals and counseling, research your local adult day programs, which are often affiliated with hospitals, nursing homes, religious organizations and nonprofits.
 It can be a less expensive option than hiring in-home care.
-To find adult day care programs, contact your local agency on aging or the Eldercare Locator.
+To find Adult Day Care programs, search using our Community Resource Finder, or contact your local Area Agency on Aging.

 Once you’ve found a few to visit, the National Institute on Adult Day Care recommends choosing a center that:

 - Assesses your parent’s abilities and needs before admission.

 - Offers a range of services, such as transportation, health screening, personal care, meals and counseling.

 - Provides an active, individualized program that meets your parent’s social, recreational and rehabilitative needs.